colin-scott/music/source/_posts/2012-10-28-7-ways-to-deal-with-ordering-bugs-in-distributed-systems.markdown

 out.
 This makes replication really easy: send inputs to all controllers, have each node compute the resulting configuration, and only allow the master node to send out commands to the switches once the computation has completed.
-The tradeoff is that the performance of declarative languages is difficult to reason about, since there is no explicit ordering.
+The tradeoff is that without an explicit ordering. the performance of declarative languages is difficult to reason about.

 ### Guarantee self-stabilization